 But what if we tried to notice the good?

 What if we worked on making a habit of pointing out something good about our spouse?

 I try to do this every single day.
 Especially on the days when we are just not vibing very well.
 You know those days.
 We all have them.

 Try to give a compliment.
-You could even grab a journal and write down one positive thing about your spouse.
+You could even grab a journal (like this one) and write down one positive thing about your spouse.